 In the context of the funding call, BioAgora is highlighted as a key mechanism for ensuring science-based policy-making, contributing directly to the EU Biodiversity Strategy for 2030.

-BioAgora is an EU-funded coordination and support project, mandated by the European Commission to co-create the Science Service for Biodiversity (SSBD) by the end of 2026.
+BioAgora is an EU-funded coordination and support project, mandated by the European Commission (EC) to co-create the Science Service for Biodiversity (SSBD) by the end of 2026.

 The Science Service will be the scientific pillar of the EU Knowledge Centre for Biodiversity (KCBD) - a central knowledge hub for biodiversity-related policy-making.
 It is designed to connect researchers, experts, practitioners and citizen science professionals with EU institutions through structured knowledge-sharing mechanisms.